shiva5899/Netflix-Clone/README.md

 ## Future Enhancements

 - Additional sections to complete the layout
-- Optimization for various screen sizes
+- Optimization for responsiveness across various screen sizes
 - Potential integration of JavaScript for interactivity

+## Live Demo

+The website is hosted at: [Netflix Clone](https://lighthearted-genie-687d95.netlify.app/)

 ---